Arriving in Flores: Maumere, Koka Beach and Magic Horses

 Things to do in Maumere and Koka Beach a West Flores Travel Guide

 Flores island is becoming more and more popular among the more adventurous tourists, mostly fed up with the crowds of Bali and the Gili islands.
 Even though, most of them stick to the western part, using Labuan Bajo as a base to explore Komodo National Park, do snorkeling or diving and seeing the famous Komodo dragons.

-This article describes the first part of our bicycle tour of Flores, from Maumere to Koka Beach.
+This article describes the first part of our bicycle tour of Flores, from Maumere to Koka Beach, one of the most beautiful beaches in Flores.
 It is part of our Full Flores Travel Guide.